marcopaganini/quotes-exporter/README.md

 quota.

-The program is smart enough to "memoize" calls to worldtradingdata (by default at most one call for each set of symbols every 3 hours).
+The program is smart enough to "memoize" calls to worldtradingdata (by default at most one call for each set of symbols every 1 hour).
 This should prevent accidental quota exhaustion, as prometheus tends to scrape exporters on aggressive time intervals.